 An introduction by Susan Romer

-Today, many children in foster adoptions have an open relationship with their birth parents.
+Today, most children placed for adoption know they were adopted.
+Many have an open relationship with their birth parents.
 Openness varies with each family, depending on how much, or what type of contact they have.
 Sometimes there are visits, but often it means texts, letters, FaceTime or now, Zoom.

 Research has shown that birth parents as well as adoptees do better when they know each other.
 Children grow up knowing that they have a Mom that gave birth to them - their birth Mom (or tummy Mom), and a Mom and Dad / two Moms / two Dads / a Mom / a Dad that raises them.